Rusydy/Rusydy/About/resume.md

 - **Software Engineer** | 06/2024 - Present | **[PT Mid Solusi Nusantara - Mekari](https://mekari.com/)** | Central Jakarta, Greater Jakarta
   - Contributed to creating CS Ticket Documentation using Confluence and Jira for Mekari's customer services and developers team.
-  - Contributed to maintaining and enhancing Mekari's accounting software (Jurnal) using Ruby on Rails, MySQL, and Redis.
+  - Contributed to maintaining and enhancing Mekari's accounting software (Jurnal) using Ruby on Rails, Go, Kafka, MySQL, and Redis.

 - **Freelance Software Engineer** | 01/2022 - Present | **Self-Employed** | South Jakarta, Greater Jakarta
   - Contributed to creating APIs and databases for KPI applications using Laravel and PostgreSQL for SPI-Jasa Raharja and PT.
 Heksa Digital Mitra Informasi.